taneltorn/CoverHunterFolkERA/README.md

 This fork added a train/validate/test data-splitting function in the extract_csi_features tool, along with corresponding new training hyperparameters.
 Note that CoverHunter used the terms "train/train-sample/dev" for train/validate/test.

-Specify the path where the training hyperparameters are available (in this case usinge the provided example for covers80) and where the model output will go, as the one required command-line parameter:
+Specify the path where the training hyperparameters are available (in this case using the provided example for covers80) and where the model output will go, as the one required command-line parameter:

 `python -m tools.train egs/covers80/`